thoughtworksarts/thoughtworksarts.github.io/app/_people/nikola-savic.markdown

    url     : ""

 ---
-Nikola Savic is a software engineer at ThoughtWorks with a focus on data engineering, based in New York.
+Nikola Savic is a software engineer at Thoughtworks with a focus on data engineering, based in New York.
 His technical and professional interests include test-driven development, continuous delivery, functional programming, and developing intelligent systems.
 He holds a Masters of Computer Science with a specialization in artificial intelligence and machine learning from the Georgia Institute of Technology.

-As a part of the [Salaf \[Arabic&#58; سلف , ancestor\] \(2020\)](/projects/salaf/) project with ThoughtWorks Arts, Nikola served as a technical advisor to the artist.
+As a part of the [Salaf \[Arabic&#58; سلف , ancestor\] \(2020\)](/projects/salaf/) project with Thoughtworks Arts, Nikola served as a technical advisor to the artist.
 He collaborated on training approaches while working with GANs, data set selection and preparation.
 Nikola also aided with general engineering problems.